 From academic neurology departments and comprehensive stroke centers to community neurology practices, we recruit across every neurology employer model.

-Replacement guarantee.
-Every placement carries a written replacement guarantee covering the initial employment period — if the placed physician assistant departs within the guarantee window we conduct a replacement search at no additional fee.
+Engagement is contingent — no upfront fee, no exclusivity required.
+Permanent placements carry a written replacement guarantee covering the initial employment period; if the placed physician assistant leaves inside the guarantee window we re-run the search at no additional fee.

 Compensation for physician assistants in this subspecialty has continued to climb through 2026 as demand outpaces supply.
 Below are typical base ranges we see across our placement activity.
 Total compensation often runs 10–25% higher with productivity incentives, signing bonuses, and benefits factored in.